Dr. Miquel Roca is our Managing Partner.

 - Advising a marine recoveries company on the recovery of the cargo out of a shipwreck.

 - Drafting a new bill of lading for a leading European freight forwarding group.

-Miquel speaks English, Spanish, German and Catalan.
+Miquel speaks English, Spanish, German and is currently studying Greek.

 - Is a company responsible when named as shipper in the bill of lading?

 - Contratos sujetos a Ley Inglesa: ¿Puedo cancelar el contrato por el COVID-19?